saint-scandar/PLAMS/CONTRIBUTING.md

 A series of checks are conducted in our CI pipeline, which must pass before your pull request is considered ready for review.
+To prepare a development environment with all optional features run:
+    pip install -e .[dev,chem,ams,analysis]

+Some tests require AMS to be available; ensure the AMSHOME environment variable is set to your installation.

+You can then execute the unit tests with:

+    pytest